CCP-NC/soprano/README.md

 crystal structures, with a particular attention to the output of ab-initio random structure searching, or [AIRSS](https://www.mtg.msm.cam.ac.uk/Codes/AIRSS).
 It provides a number of functionalities to help automate many common tasks in computational crystallography.

 ## How to install
-You can install Soprano simply by cloning this repository and using `pip`:
+Soprano is now available on the Python Package Index.
+You can install the latest stable release by using `pip`:

+    pip install soprano --user

+In addition, you can get the latest version (not guaranteed to be stable) from github:

     git clone https://github.com/CCP-NC/soprano.git
     pip install ./soprano --user